hashicorp/terraform-provider-azurerm/website/docs/r/capacity_reservation.html.markdown

 * `name` - (Required) Specifies the name of this Capacity Reservation.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) Specifies the name of the resource group the Capacity Reservation is located in.
+* `capacity_reservation_group_id` - (Required) The ID of the Capacity Reservation Group where the Capacity Reservation exists.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure location where the Capacity Reservation exists.
-Changing this forces a new resource to be created.

-* `capacity_reservation_group_name` - (Required) The name of the Capacity Reservation Group where the Capacity Reservation exists.
-Changing this forces a new resource to be created.

 * `sku` - (Required) A `sku` block as defined below.

-* `zone` - (Optional) Specifies a list of Availability Zone which this Capacity Reservation reserves.
+* `zone` - (Optional) Specifies the Availability Zone for this Capacity Reservation.
 Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.